malpern/zmk-to-kanata/CONSOLIDATED_PLAN.md

 ---

 **Summary:**
-- The codebase is now stable and green for all core features.
+- The codebase is now stable and green for all core and integration features.
-- Remaining work: parser edge-case test review, performance test environment, and documentation polish.
+- Remaining work: performance test environment and documentation polish.
 - The project is robust and ready for broader use.

 ## 8. Final Test and Codebase Update Plan (July 2024)